geotrellis/geotrellis-site/_pages/home.md

 # demos section
 demos:
   title: "Demos"
-  blurb: "We are always figuring out new ways to leverage the powerful processing power of Geotrellis.
-The source code for demos can be found at our [Github account.](http://github.com/geotrellis)"
+  blurb: "We are always figuring out new ways to leverage the powerful processing power of GeoTrellis.
+The source code for demos can be found on our [GitHub account](http://github.com/geotrellis)."

 # demos section